school of hi-fi

 - how to PROPERLY integrate a subwoofer into an audio system and ... more

-- don’t look for perfect sound where it cannot be found
+- don’t look for perfect sound where there's no technical chance of finding it

 - different sound from identical speakers positioned with different backgrounds